Master IIT JEE Mechanics With The D-W-M-Y Formula

 How to Prepare Mechanics for JEE?

-As you can see the mechanics syllabus includes many different topics.
-So, if you are starting your preparations for JEE 2023 now, it is the perfect time to start with mechanics.
-Firstly, because mechanics is quite tough and the earlier you handle tough concepts the better.
+As you can see, the mechanics syllabus includes many different topics.
+So, if you are starting your preparations for JEE 2026 now, it is the perfect time to start with mechanics.
+Firstly, because mechanics is quite tough and the earlier you handle tough concepts, the better.
 Secondly, you can easily apply the trick that we are going to share with you - the D-W-M-Y formula!

 What is the D-W-M-Y formula?

 #1 You cannot expect yourself to remember every concept that you are studying today even after a month.
-The human mind tends to forget something that they have not studied for a long time.
+The human mind tends to forget something that it has not reviewed for a long time.
 So, revision is necessary to brush up on all the concepts.

 #2 You cannot complete the whole syllabus in one day.
 You need to divide your JEE syllabus of Mechanics or any other topic into small chunks so that you can study every concept with full concentration.